SweefongWong/Cott-ADNet/README.md

 </p>

 ## Dataset
-The External Test Set has been released on
+The External Test Set has been released on [Kaggle--Cotton Boll and Flowers Recognition Dataset](https://www.kaggle.com/datasets/sweefongwong/cotton-boll-and-flowers-recognition-dataset).

 ## Citation